AjeetAnand/hello-system/README.md

 You can then build and run the Docker image:

-14. $ docker build -t hello-system .   # docker build -t hello-system ./.Dockerfile .
+14. $ docker build -t hello-system .   # docker build -t hello-system -f ./.Dockerfile .

 15. $ docker run -it --rm --name MessageName hello-system